Uniform Power of Attorney Act

 The Uniform Power of Attorney Act (2006) (UPOAA) was a law proposed by the National Conference of Commissioners on Uniform State Laws (ULC) to create a uniform framework for power of attorney provisions throughout the United States.

 History

 Historically, issues surrounding powers of attorney were based on the common law concept of agency.
 However, as states began enacting varying statutes to create a statutory framework for the durable powers of attorney, variations from state to state prompted support for a uniform law.

 In 1969, the ULC promulgated the Uniform Probate Code, which created a basis for a national framework for powers of attorney.
-However, since a normal power of attorney ends once its purpose has been fulfilled or the principle is incapacitated, states made a distinction between this normal power of attorney and a durable power of attorney, which "remains in effect even when the principal becomes incapacitated."
+However, since a normal power of attorney ends once its purpose has been fulfilled or the principal is incapacitated, states made a distinction between this normal power of attorney and a durable power of attorney, which "remains in effect even when the principal becomes incapacitated."
 This prompted to ULC to create a uniform law regarding Durable Power of Attorney, which superseded the original Uniform Probate Code.